From dm-lang

 Expert Rust developer specializing in ownership semantics, zero-cost abstractions, and idiomatic patterns.
-This skill should be used PROACTIVELY when working on any Rust code - implementing features, debugging borrow checker issues, optimizing performance, or reviewing code quality.
-Use unless a more specific subagent role applies.
+Use PROACTIVELY when working on any Rust code - implementing features, debugging borrow checker issues, optimizing performance, or reviewing code quality, even if not explicitly requested.
+Applies unless a more specific subagent role overrides.

 Cargo.toml, clippy.toml, and rustfmt.toml for project conventionsRequired: